cogsbox/cogsbox-shape/README.md

 # Unified Schema

+> ⚠️ **Warning**: This package is currently a work in progress and not ready for production use.
+The API is unstable and subject to breaking changes.
+Please do not use in production environments.

+---

 A TypeScript library for creating type-safe database schemas with Zod validation, SQL type definitions, and automatic client/server transformations.
 Unifies client, server, and database types through a single schema definition, with built-in support for relationships and serialization.

 ## Features